Feliphegomez/digital-members/readme.txt

 * BUG: Fixed notifications.php to make sure it really only checks once per day.
 Also updated the URL checked to notifications.paidmembershipspro.com, which runs on its own server.

 = 1.8.13.4 =
-* BUG/ENHANCEMENT: Changed the pmpro_button shortcode to pmpro_checkout_button.
-(The old pmpro_button will also still work. checkout_button works if you have Register Helper installed.)
+* BUG/ENHANCEMENT: Changed the dmrfid_button shortcode to dmrfid_checkout_button.
+(The old dmrfid_button will also still work. checkout_button works if you have Register Helper installed.)

 = 1.8.13.3 =
 * BUG: Fixed bug when using a secondary gateway (e.g. PayPal Express) with Stripe as your primary gateway.